sayantan612roy/behave/README.md

 # behave
-sample repository to practice gherkin
+sample repository to practice using behave and selenium in python to learn BDD Testing